Is WhatsApp Banned in Dubai? | Other Useful Applications to use in Dubai & More

 Who doesn’t want a concierge on their phone?
 Headout’s mobile travel app makes it simple to explore a new city, helping you find tours, activities, entertainment events, and tickets to local gatherings.
 You’ll be able to enjoy everything Dubai has to offer at discounted rates.
 Feel free to scroll through other travelers’ reviews before booking tickets in the blink of an eye.
 The cherry on top is the flexible cancellations - after all, plans change all the time, right?

-All Your Questions About Using WhatsApp in Dubai Answered
+Frequently Asked Questions About Using WhatsApp in Dubai

 The WhatsApp features of making video calls and voice calls don’t work while you’re in Dubai.